I am Fran Macilvey, a Scottish author and speaker. I live in Edinburgh, Scotland, with my husband and daughter.

 My first book, Trapped: My Life with Cerebral Palsy (Skyhorse, 2014/2016) is a gold medal winner and Amazon International bestseller (ISBN: 9781510704121).

 Here you can find details of my some of my appearances and upcoming speaking dates.

 I have been interviewed by Michael McEwan, journalist extraordinaire as part of his regular Thursday evening slot on Able radio; I have guested on Carol Graham’s radio show ‘Never Ever Give Up Hope’ and you can hear our radio interview on Carol Graham’s blog, on Apple i-tunes and as a stitcher podcast.
-I so much enjoyed sharing and swapping experiences with Carol and I hope you enjoy listening and will encourage all your friends to share, comment and review.
+I so much enjoyed sharing experiences with Carol and I hope you enjoy listening and will encourage all your friends to share, comment and review.

 For a complete list of my articles and appearances please contact me using the ‘contact’ form on this website, through the ‘Live Literature’ scheme of the Scottish Book Trust or by emailing email@example.com.

 Thanks for reading.